Help develop the next generation of geoscientists

 Forbes article: Externships: What They Are And Why They’re Important

 Externships are arranged in Houston, Dallas, San Antonio and Austin during academic breaks.
 Students are responsible for their own transportation and lodging.
 Most students will choose externships in their hometown, resulting in minimal cost to the student.
 Hosts choose the date and time of the externship.

 Value to the host

 Hosting an externship is a low-commitment (time and cost) opportunity with big benefits:

 - Gain visibility for your company and build your brand at the Jackson School

 - Educate students on the steps to take now in order to be competitive candidates in the future

-- Connect to prospective future interns and employees
+- Connect to prospective future interns, employees, and colleagues

 - Share your career path and the lessons you’ve learned along the way